 WHAT YOU'LL LEARN

-The Master of Science in Health Care Transformation (MSHCT) is a one-year, 30-credit-hour program that educates leaders to transform systems that enable higher-value health care by organizing around patients’ needs.
+The Master of Science in Health Care Transformation is a one-year, 30-credit-hour program that educates leaders to transform systems that enable higher-value health care by organizing around patients’ needs.
 Students will learn:

 - How to evaluate opportunities and challenges in creating value in health care.